 Eileen Flanagan in Friends Journal

 Searching article titles, author names, and full text of all articles since 2002:

 Tracey L. Waite is a member of Little Falls Meeting in Fallston, Md.Posted in: March 2015, Quaker Book Reviews

 Eileen Flanagan is a member of Chestnut Hill Meeting in Philadelphia, Pa., a teacher at Pendle Hill, and a leader of Earth Quaker Action Team.
 The author of The Wisdom to Know the Difference, she is currently working on a memoir tentatively titled Renewable. ©2013 Eileen Flanagan, used with permission.Posted in: Features, June/July 2013: Quaker Testimonies

-The Seventh Annual Student Voices Project Ready to submit?
-CLICK HERE! (deadline is February 10, 2020) Read our blog post […]
+The Seventh Annual Student Voices Project This year’s honorees are featured in our May 2020 issue!
+Read our blog post […]

 Life in the Meeting